deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 enterprise_only: true
 ---

-As mentioned [here](./about#what-is-a-module-in-falcon) Falcon Module packs implementation of various things that are required to achieve a particular feature in Falcon Server.
+As mentioned [here](./about#what-is-a-module-in-falcon) Falcon Module packs implementation of various things that are required to achieve a particular feature in DEITY Middleware.

-With auto-discovery feature you can just export classes that extend interfaces and classes delivered by Falcon and Falcon Server will bind these correctly during startup.
+With auto-discovery feature you can just export classes that extend interfaces and classes delivered by Falcon and DEITY Middleware will bind these correctly during startup.

 However, auto-discovery doesn't cover all the possible things you can do in FalconServer, as you might want to:
 - control the way your classes are instantiated